 A Static IP Requires the IP/Mask and the Gateway of the upstream device to connect to.

 Use DHCP (Dynamic Host Control Protocol) to automatically discover your WAN subnet.

 Point-to-Point Protocol over Ethernet, is a network protocol for encapsulating Point-to-Point Protocol (PPP) frames inside Ethernet frames.
-It is used mainly with ADSL services where individual users connect to the ADSL transceiver (modem) over Ethernet and in plain Metro Ethernet networks.
+It is used mainly with ADSL services where individual users connect to the ADSL transceiver (modem) over Ethernet.

 This allows you to keep the same gateway on your firewall to the modem on the WAN side of the Ecessa device.
 This is recommended over a Routed WAN.
 The gateway of this WAN can be outside the WAN subnet.
 When creating a Translucent WAN you may optionally have the Ecessa automatically create the corresponding LAN in the Translucent LAN Settings section.

 By default all traffic is NAT'd through the WVDC™.
 Routing mode should be enabled when there are publicly routable IP addresses in your LAN.

 NOTE: The following steps are recommended to configure the Routing feature:

 1. Configure the routing WAN port and LAN port to be in physically isolated networks.

 2. The WAN IP, LAN IP and the firewall's IP should be in the same network as the Router.

 3. Ecessa's WAN network should be a subnet of the Routed LAN network on the Ecessa.